Hemorrhoids: Symptoms, Causes and Natural Support Strategies

 Arabinogalactan and DGL (deglycrrhizinated licorice extract) are two other powerful components that can be used in combination with L-glutamine to enhance digestive function.

 To help maintain optimal gastrointestinal support, consider Gut Repair.
-Along with key nutrient aloe vera mentioned above, Gut Repair contains specialized compounds L-glutamine, arabinogalactan and DGL that soothe the intestinal membrane and enhance gastrointestinal function.
+Along with the key nutrient aloe vera mentioned above, Gut Repair contains specialized compounds L-glutamine, arabinogalactan, and DGL that soothe the intestinal membrane and enhance gastrointestinal function.
 This dietary supplement contains essential nutrients which researchers have shown increase a healthy gut microbiome and intestinal mucosal membrane.

 5. Bone Broth: